dstackai/dstack/docs/docs/services.md

 ??? info "Fleets"
     By default, `dstack run` reuses `idle` instances from one of the existing [fleets](fleets.md).
-    If no `idle` instances meet the requirements, it creates a new fleet.
+    If no `idle` instances meet the requirements, it creates a new fleet using one of the configured backends.

     To have the fleet deleted after a certain idle time automatically, set [`termination_idle_time`](reference/dstack.yml/fleet.md#termination_idle_time).
     By default, it's set to `5min`.